 Dementia Due to Smoking

-Dementia is a syndrome that is characterized by deterioration in thinking, memory, behavior, and the ability to perform everyday activities.
-It is said to affect older people mainly, but it is not a normal part of aging.
+Dementia is a syndrome that is characterized by deterioration in thinking, memory, behaviour, and the ability to perform everyday activities.
+It is said to affect older people mainly, but it is not a normal part of ageing.
 Since smoking affects the subcortical regions of the brain that are associated with memory, it puts smokers at a higher risk of dementia.

 In 2015, a research team reviewed 37 studies that compared smokers and non-smokers and found that smokers were 30 % more likely to be affected by dementia.
 Quitting smoking can decrease the risk of dementia in the person.

 Cognitive decline usually happens as people get older.
 But in smokers, it starts much earlier.
 Signs and symptoms of cognitive decline include: